Autumn walks at Brockhampton

 You can visit again and again at Brockhampton and you’ll always find somewhere new to explore.
 The estate is rather large at 1,700 acres and includes dingles, streams and woodlands, all ever changing with the seasons.
-Upon arrival head inside Visitor Reception and ask about the walks; the staff and volunteers are full of helpful advice and recommendations on which walk would suit you best as well as a helpful map of the estate too.
+Feel free to ask about the walks when you arrive; our staff are full of helpful advice and recommendations on which walk would suit you best as well as a helpful map of the estate too.

 The bizarre sight of fungi, whether it’s a clump of small mushrooms, a large colourful toadstool or a mass hanging from an ancient tree, we are all captivated by these strange growths.
 There’s nothing more refreshing than heading out with loved ones on a fresh autumn day to see what unusual fungi you can spot!